GAPTER: First Flight Tests¶

 To control yaw movement of Gapter, move J1 stick left and right at its position.
 Now to land Gapter Keep switches in position 6 (land mode).
 Gapter will land automatically to its current position.

-While changing modes from Alt_hold to stabilize be careful as throttle rises suddenly and Gapter will fly at a huge altitude.While operating throttle (J1 stick) be very careful as single point increment tends to change altitude at high rate.
+While working in stabilize mode be careful as throttle rises suddenly and Gapter will fly at a huge altitude.While operating throttle (J1 stick) be very careful as single point increment tends to change altitude at high rate.